Close

 Are operator mistakes inevitable or preventable?

-While this is an accurate statement, making mistakes while producing the semiconductors is not only extremely expensive but this could have a huge impact on the production rate, especially considering that some of these chips take months to be produced.
-We all know that the manufacturing process to transform silicon wafers into chips is almost 100% automated, but the assembly of the production equipment used to manufacture said chips typically are not.
+While this is an accurate statement, making mistakes during semiconductor production is extremely expensive and could have a huge impact on the production rate, especially considering that some of these chips take months to produce.
+We all know that the manufacturing process to transform silicon wafers into chips is almost 100% automated, but the assembly of the production equipment used by chip manufacturers to produce them typically is not.

-Sensitive processes, such as CMP machines, could easily require more than 100 fasteners per polishing head.
+Sensitive processes like CMP machines could easily require more than 100 fasteners per polishing head.
 For quality control purposes or in case of any quality claim, questions similar to the following may arise:

 • "How to check if every one of these screws were properly fastened?"